Mergers and Acquisitions: Picking the Right Growth Strategy for Your Business

 Growth Strategy Options: Mergers, Acquisitions, Divestitures and Organic Growth.

 The transition that the technology industry underwent over the last 10-15 years has helped to shape the transformation that is happening today.
 Traditional hardware and software resellers became Value Added Resellers.
 VARs and System Integrators are now turning themselves into Managed Service Providers.
-Some MSPs are even building their own IT solutions and launching indirect reseller channels.
+Some MSPs are even building their own IT solutions and launching indirect reseller channels, becoming technology vendors in addition to traditional MSPs.

 As cloud computing is embraced by everyone from small businesses to large enterprises, technology providers are assessing their growth strategy options.
 There is no right or wrong answer to this.
 The answer depends on your business goals, growth strategy, position in the market, and how you want to transform your business.